bcgov/forDRAT/README.md

 3. SMR_text - text description of relative soil moisture regime (RSMR), ranging from xeric to subhygric.
 Sites with RSMR wetter than subhygric are not considered in this model.
 4. SMR- integer description of RSMR, with 1 = xeric; 2 = subxeric; and so on.
 5. AET_PET - the mean annual ratio between actual and potential evapotranspiration.
 See [DeLong et al. (2019)](https://www.for.gov.bc.ca/hfd/pubs/Docs/Tr/TR125.pdf) for details.
 6. The remaining columns describe drought risk by tree species.
-Each column name represents a tree species code, with codes being listed [here](https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/tree-seed/tree-seed-centre/seed-testing/codes).
+Each column name represents a tree species code, with codes being listed [here](https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/tree-seed/tree-seed-centre/seed-testing/codes).  *Please note that forDRAT currently only considers interior species*.
 The following drought risk codes are used; (i) L = low; (ii) M = moderate; (iii) H = high; and (iv) VH = very high.

 ## Additional details